justine-pepperell/external-api-app/README.md

 I thought it would be fun to make a simple web app using html, css, javaScript and React that calls the Free Online Dictionary API.

 # User Story
-A user can enter the English spelling of a word into the text box and received back the spelling in IPA Through refering the IPA pronunication chart, the user can figure out how to pronounce a tricky word like choir.
+A user can enter the English spelling of a word into the text box and received back the spelling in IPA.

+Through refering the IPA pronunication chart, the user can figure out how to pronounce a tricky word like choir.